Codecademy/docs/content/general/concepts/semantic-technologies/terms/sparql/sparql.md

   - 'paths/data-science-nlp'
 ---

 **SPARQL Protocol and RDF Query Language (SPARQL)** is a language used to retrieve and manipulate data stored in [RDF](https://www.codecademy.com/resources/docs/general/semantic-technologies/rdf).
-Below is a summary of some central of the central features of SPARQL.

 ## Query Patterns